Sacamano604/wow-character-lookup/README.md

 For now I'll use the API to look up World of Warcraft characters.

 Dec 6th: Finalized inital setup.
 Looking up a specific character and displaying the information.
 Will add more functionality at a later date.
 For now using custom css but will probably bootstrap it soon.
+You're able to see a working demo here: http://www.bentoussi.com/blizzardapi/